LukePappa/Ourism/text.md

 This is being.
 It transcends, grounds, and is everything.
 To be is bliss.

 Construed as a physical universe, being comprises spatiotemporally located observers ranging in complexity from individual particles to entire nervous systems.
 Sapience is consequently such a rare and significant privilege that personally acquiring it defies coincidence.
-To explain one's circumstances, one must invoke the MWI and posit that each observer subjectively perceives the world-branch in which they attain everlasting bliss.
+To explain one's circumstances, one must invoke the MWI and posit that each observer subjectively perceives the world-branch in which they realize the everlasting bliss of being.